Date: 16 September 2013. More Trolling Motors.

-Now when you visit Amazon I know if you've a smidgen of
+Now when you visit Amazon I know if you have a smidgen of

-testosterone you're probably going to think "well if a 30 is good, then 40
+testosterone you are probably going to think "well if a 30 is good, then 40

-is better and wow, they've got even larger ones over here" but I would
+is better and wow, they have even larger ones over here" but I would

 encourage you to not do it without thinking carefully!
 These motors are actually designed for bass boats and